 Come out of hibernation - redeem your free national park pass.

-Revelstoke neighbours two epic national parks, featuring iconic low elevation trails like the Giant Cedars Boardwalk, Inspiration Woods and Bear Creek Falls.
-Around here, spring is the best time to experience natural solitude, bathe in the temperate rainforest and stretch your legs after a long winter.
+Revelstoke neighbours two epic national parks, featuring iconic low elevation trails like the Nels Nelson Trail, Inspiration Woods, and Bear Creek Falls.
+Around here, spring is a great time to experience natural solitude, bathe in the temperate rainforest and stretch your legs after a long winter.

-During spring, many of our higher elevation trails will be snow covered.
+During spring, many of our higher elevation trails will be snow-covered.
 Before planning your day, make sure to check the latest trail conditions.
-Scroll down for tips on what to explore first as the snow melts.

 Redeem this offer